EtchedPixels/FUZIX/docs/Platforms.md

 ### Tandy TRS80 Model I or III / LNW-80 / Video Genie / Dick Smith System 80 / PMZ 80

 The classic TRS80 systems and various clones thereof.
-These systems are not usable in Fuzix without add on memory banking cards.
+These systems are not usable in FUZIX without add on memory banking cards.
 The current kernel supports either the Alpha SuperMem (or compatibles) or the Selector add in.
 Adding support for other mappers should not be too difficult.